bbrowning/openshift-cloudfoundry/README.md

 `bbrowning/openshift-cloudfoundry` Docker image which lets you run applications that use Cloud Foundry buildpacks on top of OpenShift 3.

+If you're interested in running Cloud Foundry applications on OpenShift then you should also check out https://github.com/bbrowning/ocf.
+That's a command-line tool that emulates `cf push` but deploys the applications to OpenShift instead of Cloud Foundry.

-**Note:** As of right now, this only supports the Java and Node.js buildpacks.
-Support for the other Cloud Foundry-provided buildpacks as well as custom buildpacks will be added in the future.
+**Note:** As of right now, this only bundles the Java, Node.js, and Ruby buildpacks.
+Custom buildpacks can be provided by setting the `BUILDPACK_URL` environment variable in the build and deployment configurations.

 Please report any bugs you find via GitHub issues.